mthalken/fish_count/README.md

 To preprocess our data we combined our csv [files](https://github.com/mthalken/fish_count/tree/main/Resources/BonFish), found the target column and featured columns and dropped the NaN rows.
 We then grouped the data by day, month, and year with an aggregate mean to prepared for our machine learning model.
 - Target Column: stlheadcount
-- Featured Columns: maxtempf, mintempf, precipitationinch, watertempf, stlheadcount
+- Featured Columns: maxtempf, mintempf, precipitationinch, and watertempf

 ![png](https://github.com/mthalken/fish_count/blob/main/Images/cleaned_data.png)